Crafting art from the skies: lessons in aerial photography

 • Select AF-S

-Single-point focus is all you need when capturing from a helicopter as the subject is far away and not moving.
+Use single-point focus in a helicopter as the subject is far away and not moving.

 • 1/1600 shutter speed in the daytime

-Although it’s possible to capture at slower speeds and you’ll have to at night, the reality is a helicopter has a lot of vibration and wind and, if your objective is perfect clarity, as mine is – especially as my prints can be upwards of 4x6m – it’s important to have a spectacular image that’s tack sharp.
+Although it’s possible to capture at slower speeds and you’ll have to at night, the reality is a helicopter has a lot of vibration and wind.
+If your objective is perfect clarity as mine is – especially as my prints can be upwards of 4x6m – it’s important to have a spectacular image that’s tack sharp.

 • Photograph in burst mode